 One of the biggest nuisances of society today is drug addiction.
-The disease of drug addiction is the reason for many incidences of crime, murders, rapes, child abuse, suicides, and domestic violence.
+The disease of drug addictions is the reason for many incidences of crime, murders, rapes, child abuse, suicides, and domestic violence.
 Addiction is a disease that takes over a person’s life.
 They will continue to follow the path of drug addiction no matter what negative consequences they have to endure until they get help through an addiction treatment program.

 Drug addiction takes over a person’s life through a series of events and a long list of bad decisions.
 Once an addiction has developed, the choice to use is taken out of the addict’s hands as the disease takes over and begins to change the structure and function of the brain.
 All of the changes are what causes the overwhelming cravings for the drug and the withdrawal symptoms when the drug is no longer present in the system.
 Every aspect is dominated by the craving for the drug as the addict will begin to neglect all other priorities.
-The safest and most effective route to overcoming addiction once it has formed is to seek help from a licensed rehab facility for drug addiction.
+The safest and most effective route to overcoming addiction once it has formed is to seek help from a licensed rehab facility for drug addictions.

 Many Changes Take Place In An Addict’s Life